-To thoroughly discuss the second aspect of style, which is syntax or word order, would require too much space at this time.
+To discuss thoroughly the second aspect of style, which is syntax or word order, would require too much space at this time.
 Also, such a thorough discussion would probably be unnecessary, since most persons acquainted with the language in which a work is written will be familiar with the grammar of that language.
-Another difficulty argues against such a discussion at this time: English grammar in particular is presently undergoing revision as the new discoveries of linguists are being assimilated into the thought and method of those who practice the language arts.
-One hopes that these new discoveries will result in a simpler and more accurate grammar for the language; in the meantime, the syntax of a work of literature may be examined by the traditional grammar or any of the new systems with probably similar results.
+Another difficulty argues against such a discussion at this time: English grammar in particular is presently undergoing revision as the new discoveries of linguists are being assimilated into the thought of those who practice the language arts.
+One hopes that these new discoveries will result in a simpler and more accurate grammar for the language; in the meantime, the syntax of a work of literature may be examined by the traditional grammar or any of the new systems with probably similar results.38

-Sound, the third aspect of style, may perhaps require more detailed consideration than syntax.
-With the consideration of sound, the distinction between prose and poetry becomes evident.
+With the consideration of sound, the third aspect of style, the distinction between prose and poetry becomes evident.
 Though most poetry may exhibit greater compression and a greater use of figures than prose, the chief and most apparent difference between them is their use of sound.

 In prose, the most important sound device may be the sentence pattern.
-Sentence patterns may range from the irregular, unbalanced, and unadorned Senecan sentence to the periodic, balanced, and highly ornamented Ciceronian sentence.
-"Periodic" refers to a sentence in which the meaning is more or less suspended until the end of the sentence is reached; often a series of dependent clauses will finally be followed by the verb.
+Sentence patterns may range from the irregular, unbalanced, and unadorned Senecan sentence to the periodic, balanced, and highly ornamented Ciceronian sentence.39 "Periodic" refers to a sentence in which the meaning is more or less suspended until the end of the sentence is reached; often a series of dependent clauses will finally be followed by the verb.
 "Balanced" refers to the two devices of antithesis and parallelism.
-In antithesis, similar grammatical constructions phrase two opposing ideas: "My feet are ancient; my head is new" is an antithesis.
-In parallelism, similar grammatical constructions phrase two similar ideas: "Pay your money and pick your prize" is parallelism.
-"Ornamented" refers to the extensive use of analogies, decorative metaphors, and sound devices.
+In antithesis, similar grammatical constructions phrase two opposing ideas: "My feet are ancient: my head is new" is an antithesis.
+In parallelism, similar grammatical constructions phrase "Pay your money and pick your prize" is parallelism. two similar ideas: "Ornamented" refers to the extensive use of analogies, decorative metaphors, and sound devices.
 An example of a Senecan sentence is the following from Lawrence Durrell's Justine: "It was restful to hear her talk, for to her illness was simply a profession which she had mastered and her attitude to it was that of a journeyman."
-Donne's final sentence in Sermon LXXVI, a sentence which, being over five hundred words, is too long to quote in its entirety, is an example of the Ciceronian sentence.
+40 Donne's final sentence in Sermon LXXVI, a sentence which, being over five hundred words, is too long to quote in its entirety, is an example of the Ciceronian sentence.
 Nine dependent clauses, each beginning with the relative pronoun "that," end with the following balanced and ornamented construction:

-&lt;sup>47For a discussion of the traditional, structural, and transformational-generative grammars, see Frank Palmer, Grammar.
+38 For a discussion of the traditional, structural, and transformational-generative grammars, see Frank Palmer, Grammar.

-&lt;sup>48Other sentence patterns--the attic, the Isocratic, the Euphuistic, and so on--seem too similar to either the Senecan or the Ciceronian sentence to deserve special notice at this time.
+$^{^{39}}$ Other sentence patterns - the Attic, the Isocratic, the euphuistic, and so on - seem too similar to either the Senecan or the Ciceronian sentence to deserve special notice at this time.

-. . . what Tophet is not paradise, what brimstone is not amber, what gnashing is not a comfort, what gnawing of the worm is not a tickling, what torment is not a marriage-bed to this damnation, to be secluded eternally, eternally, eternally from the sight of $God?^{20}$
+. . . what Tophet is not paradise, what brimstone is not amber, what gnashing is not a comfort, what gnawing of the worm is not a tickling, what torment is not a marriage-bed to this damnation, to be secluded eternally, eternally, eternally from the sight of God?41